brunobotelhobr/My-POC-Ransomware/README.md

 # My-Python-Ransomware
 POC of a Ransomware.

-#Warning
+# Warning
-This can encrypt for real your files for real, be careful, use only for study, idealy in a Virtual Machine.
+This can encrypt for real your files for real, so be careful and use it only for study, ideally in a Virtual Machine.

 ## Setup
 Install the requirements (Python 3)